-Students from Wittenborg University had a unique opportunity this week to network with members of a local Rotary club – an esteemed international organisation for business owners and managers.
+Students from WUAS had a unique opportunity this week to network with members of a local Rotary club – an esteemed international organisation for business owners and managers.
 The event was hosted at Wittenborg’s Spoorstraat-building in Apeldoorn.

 Rotary in the Netherlands has around 500 clubs with an estimated 19 000 members.
 Worldwide it has a presence in 200 countries and geographical regions with 1.2 million members.
 Membership are granted by invitation only.
 In Apeldoorn there are 5 Rotary clubs.